vihugoos/liber/README.md

 <!---- LICENSE ---->
 ## License

-Distributed under the Creative Commons Zero v1.0 Universal.
+Distributed under the CC0 1.0 Universal.
 See `LICENSE.txt` for more information.
 <br/> <br/>